Residence Permits for Individuals with "Duldung"

 You must apply for a residence permit at the Immigration Office responsible for you.
 You can ask them about the appropriate forms you need to fill and inquire if you should make the application in writing, or you need an appointment.
 In principle, you should be able to submit the application in writing.
 Send the completed form and copies of your documents (language certificates, employment contract, vocational training contract, etc.) to your immigration office.
 In case you need an appointment: make an appointment and bring along all your documents and the filled-out form.
 You can find your Immigration Office at bamf.de.

 A counselling centre or law firm can inform you about your options- and help you with your application for a residence permit.
-Please note that the services of law firms can be quite costly.
+Please note that the services of law firms can be pretty costly.
 But you can find counselling centres nearby on our Local Information page.
-Enter the name of your city and search for asylum, residence or legal counselling centres in your area.
-You can also visit our community platform, "Together in Germany", and ask your questions there.
-Our community managers will give you initial advice and refer you to the right counselling centre when needed.
+You can enter the name of your city and search for asylum, residence or legal counselling centres in your area.

 What other options do I have to get rid of “Duldung”?